Hazel1994/Sentiment_Analysis/README.md

 ```

--“delimiter” determines  a token used to separate the samples from their labels which is the tab in our case.
+- “delimiter” determines  a token used to separate the samples from their labels which is the tab in our case.
--“Header=None” indicates that there is no header in the data file.
+- “Header=None” indicates that there is no header in the data file.

 Now that we have our data stored as a dataframe, let’s name each column for better use.